HelpRam/Fake-News-Detection-using-NLP-and-Deep-Learning/README.md

 ---

 ## Conclusion

 This project explored multiple approaches to fake news detection and delivered a practical, interpretable, and high-performing solution using fine-tuned BERT.
-With support for real-time inference via Streamlit and solid performance across datasets, it’s ready for real-world deployment and academic publication.
+With support for real-time inference via Streamlit and solid performance across datasets, it’s ready for real-world deployment and academic presentation.

+Our hybrid architecture, combining BERT + CNN + BiLSTM, represents a novel experimentation approach that highlights the trade-offs between model complexity and performance across domains.